anuj-singh-thakur/Transaction-Scheduler/input_output/README.txt

 sample test case:
 ~~~~~~~~~~~~~~~~~~

-Enter no of serveices: 1
+Enter no of services: 1
 Enter no of worker node: 2
 Enter priority_level and resource
 4 6